 Basic Policies for Internal Control Overview of Operation 1.
-System to Ensure that the Execution of Duties by Executive Officers and Employees of the Company and Directors, Audit & Supervisory Board Members and Employees of Subsidiaries Complies with Laws and Regulations and the Articles of Incorporation (1) A division in charge of compliance has been established Develop, maintain and operate systems to realize to provide education and training to the Company and the EBARA Group CSR Policy and the EBARA Group Code of Conduct. subsidiaries for ensuring the realization of the EBARA Group CSR Policy and compliance with the EBARA Group Code of Conduct in order to provide deeper understanding and acceptance of compliance.
-(2) Provisions on the violation of service discipline provisions, the code of conduct and internal rules are stipulated in the service rules and employment regulations, etc. of the Company and its subsidiaries.
-(3) A CSR Committee chaired by the President, Representative Executive Officer has been established to determine the policy of CSR activities and to monitor the status of compliance at the Company and its subsidiaries in accordance with the "EBARA Group CSR Policy" and the "EBARA Group Code of Conduct," while giving instructions for improvement as appropriate.
-Three (3) meetings of the committee were held in the fiscal year 2017 under review.
-(4) Compliance penetration surveys are conducted in the Company and domestic subsidiaries every year, and the state of penetration of compliance awareness are tracked to identify issues in compliance activities to reflect in the activities of the following fiscal year.
-(5) The Compliance Consultation Counter is in place to promptly address any reports or inquiries, etc., on violations of the "EBARA Group Code of Conduct" and laws and regulations at the Company and its subsidiaries, in accordance with the "Regulations for the Operation of the Compliance Consultation Counter."
-Furthermore, in the fiscal year 2017 under review, whistleblowing contacts were established in external law firms for two Thai subsidiaries.
-(6) The EBARA Group Compliance Network periodically holds meetings in accordance with the "Regulations for the Operation of the EBARA Group Compliance Network" to share compliance information between the Company and its subsidiaries.
-(7) The Internal Audit Division is in place, carrying out audits and the monitoring of business operations of the Company and its subsidiaries in accordance with the "Internal Audit Rules."
-The state of implementation of internal audits by internal audit divisions of subsidiaries is checked by the Company's Internal Audit Division.
+System to Ensure that the Execution of Duties by Executive Officers and Employees of the Company and Directors Audit & Symposiscon Read Members and Employees of Subsidiaries Compiles with Laws and

+Directors, Audit & Supervisory Board Members and Employees of Subsidiaries Complies with Laws and Regulations and the Articles of Incorporation

+Develop, maintain and operate systems to realize the EBARA Group CSR Policy and the EBARA Group Code of Conduct.

+- (1) The Company has established a division for promoting compliance, which supports the creation of systems for preventing risk based on raising awareness of compliance, and the establishment of a friendly and open work environment in the Company and its subsidiaries. - (2) Disciplinary provisions on the violation of the "EBARA Group Code of Conduct" and internal rules are stipulated in the service rules and employment regulations, etc. of the Company and its subsidiaries. - (3) A CSR Committee chaired by the President and Representative Executive Officer has been established to determine the activity policies, key issues (materiality), response policies and Key Performance Indicators (KPI) of CSR and to check the progress and the status of achievement.
+The committee also monitors the status of compliance at the Company and its subsidiaries, and gives instructions for correction and improvement as appropriate.
+Four meetings of the committee were held in the fiscal year 2018 under review. - (4) Employee compliance awareness surveys are conducted in the Company and domestic subsidiaries every year, and the state of penetration of compliance awareness are tracked to identify issues in compliance activities to reflect in the activities of the following fiscal year - (5) The Compliance Consultation Counter that can be used by the Company and domestic subsidiaries and the "Regulations for the Operation of the Compliance Consultation Counter" have been established to promptly address any reports or inquiries on violations of the framework of corporate ethic, internal regulations and laws, etc. in the Ebara Group.
+Furthermore, in the fiscal year 2018 under review, whistleblowing contacts via external law firms (Overseas EBARA Group hotlines) were established for a total of five subsidiaries in China, Indonesia and the Philippines. - (6) The EBARA Group Compliance Network periodically holds meetings in accordance with the "Regulations for the Operation of the EBARA Group Compliance Network" to share compliance information between the Company and its subsidiaries.
+Overseas, compliance meetings are periodically held for Chinese subsidiaries. - (7) The Internal Audit Division is in place, carrying out audits and the monitoring of business operations of the Company and its subsidiaries in accordance with the "Internal Audit Rules."
+A system for auditing and monitoring has been established by subsidiaries, and the state of implementation is checked by the Company's Internal Audit Division.